sandstone-mc/sandstone/README.md

 # Contributing

 For the moment, Sandstone is not opened to external contributions *(honestly, I don't know how to do that)*.
-However, feel free to open Issues, or to contact me on the [Minecraft Commands Discord](https://discord.gg/9wNcfsH) for discussing this project!
+However, feel free to open Issues, or to contact @TheMrZZ#9307 on the [Minecraft Commands Discord](https://discord.gg/9wNcfsH) for discussing this project!